sumanprasad007/my_blogs/README.md

 51. Significance of purpose and meaning in life
 52. New Action Plan for next 40 Days of #90Days challenge
 53. How DevOps came into existence!
 54. The Role of DevOps Engineer in the SDLC Model
-55.
+55. Understanding - Server, Hypervisor, and Virtual Machines
 56.